5 unique animal conservation programs aimed at helping fragile species

 The objective is to help preserve the declining bee population, which is being threatened by environmental factors, insecticides and parasites.

-And there's a sweet byproduct: The hive harvest can yield up to 50 pounds of honey each season, which is then sold to employees, with proceeds going to charity.
-Last year, the honey sold out in just three minutes!
+And there’s a sweet byproduct: The hive harvest can yield up to 50 pounds of honey each season, which is then sold to employees, with proceeds going to charity.
+In 2017, the honey sold out in just three minutes!

 Just because the nocturnal residents of Johnson & Johnson Medical Ltd’s Pinewood, UK, campus aren’t seen very often doesn’t mean they’re forgotten.